saucelabs/testcafe-provider/README.md

 tunnel is required to run tests on Sauce Labs.
 After launching a tunnel, specify the tunnel name using the `SAUCE_TUNNEL_NAME` environment variable.

+**The plugin will _not_ automatically start a tunnel.
+It must be running before starting your tests.**

 ## Usage

 You can determine the available browser aliases by running